Ireland Pensions Update

 Review of the Standard Fund Threshold (SFT) regime

-The SFT is the limit on the total capital value of tax-relieved pension benefits that an individual can draw down in their lifetime from all of their pension arrangements.
-The SFT, which was introduced in December 2005, has remained at €2 million since 2014, and the Government has acknowledged that it has been 10 years since the limit was reviewed.
-The SFT limit is now being reviewed, taking into consideration the impact of any change on the overall tax expenditure associated with pension provision and its associated distribution, and the need for equity in treatment across taxpayer groups and between public and private sector workers.
-The review will take account of the Commission on Taxation’s recommendation that the SFT limit be set at “an appropriate and fair level of estimated retirement income.”
+The SFT is the limit on the total capital value of tax-relieved pension benefits that an individual can draw down in his or her lifetime from all of that individual’s pension arrangements.
+The SFT was introduced in December 2005 and is currently €2million (since 2014).
+The Government have acknowledged that it has been ten years since the limit was reviewed.
+The SFT limit will be reviewed taking into consideration the impact of any change to the SFT on the overall tax expenditure associated with pension provision and its associated distribution, and the need for equity in treatment across taxpayer groups and between public and private sector workers and will take account of the Commission on Taxation’s recommendation that the SFT limit be set at “an appropriate and fair level of estimated retirement income.

 Supreme Court judgment – Widower’s Contributory Pension